that-one-tom/crossengage-python-snippets/README.md

 Re-usable Python scripts doing useful things with the various APIs of the CrossEngage CDP.
 The code provided is neither provided nor endorsed or supported by CrossEngage.

 ## Prerequisites
-These scripts consumes APIs of the [CrossEngage](https://www.crossengage.io/) CDP.
+These scripts consume APIs of the [CrossEngage](https://www.crossengage.io/) CDP.
 You need to have an active account with this service and be in possesion of a valid master API key for this account.

 The code was written and tested using Python 3.7.4.
 It utilises the excellent [Requests HTTP library](https://2.python-requests.org/en/master/) as well as [python-dotenv](https://github.com/theskumar/python-dotenv) to make managing environment variables easy.